esciencecenter-digital-skills/lesson-FAIR-software/_episodes/00-introduction.md

 FAIR stands for Findable, Accessible, Interoperable and Reusable.
 The FAIR principles are originated in data management and have served as a flagship for promoting good data management practices.
-However, the principles have been recently applied to software.
+However, only recently, the principles have been applied to software.

 In general, central to the realization of FAIR​ are FAIR Digital Objects, which may represent​ data, **software** or other research resources.